 Grizzly bears are in dire straits in the Coast to Cascades region, particularly in the south.
 These bears are barometers of the health of our wildlands because they need a wide variety of secure, productive and interconnected habitats to find adequate nutrition, raise young and find mates.

-Where grizzly bears thrive it’s very likely that most other native wildlife species are also thriving and natural values like clean water and wild places are protected.
+Where grizzly bears thrive, it’s very likely most other native wildlife species are also thriving and natural values like clean water and wild places are protected.
 Grizzly bear conservation is shorthand for protecting ecological integrity and building landscape-scale resilience to climate change.

 As well, the grizzly bear is an icon that holds a special place in the hearts of Canadians.
 Communities in the Sea to Sky corridor, for example, have enshrined grizzly bear recovery and habitat protections in their consensus-based Land and Resource Management Plans.

 Our goal is to restore grizzly bears regionally to self-sustaining numbers in areas where they are declining and adequate habitat still exists.
 To do so it will be necessary to maintain and restore connectivity between at-risk grizzly bear populations.
 These populations have been separated by decades of persecution and human impacts on their habitat.